oskarsniks/oskarsniks.github.io/index.md

 ### My second master's thesis

-As my program consists of two smaller thesis, my last one is on corruption's effect on subjective well-being.
+At the moment I am writting a thesis on corruption's effect on subjective well-being.

 ### Debtor risk assessment